 Dr Anna Gawlewicz

-I am an Urban Studies Foundation Postdoctoral Research Fellow at the School of Social and Political Sciences, and work around migration and social diversity/difference.
-I am an interdisciplinary researcher and hold a PhD in Human Geography from the University of Sheffield, UK and a combined BSc + MSc in International Relations and European Studies from the Cracow University of Economics, Poland.
+I am a Lecturer in Public Policy and Research Methods at the School of Social and Political Sciences, University of Glasgow.
+My work is broadly concerned with the issues of international migration, social diversity/difference and wellbeing.
+I hold a PhD in Human Geography from the University of Sheffield, UK and a combined BSc + MSc in International Relations and European Studies from the Cracow University of Economics, Poland.

-Previously, I worked as a Research Associate in Sociology on an ESRC-funded project Intimate Migrations led by Dr Francesca Stella and Dr Moya Flynn.
-In this project, we looked at the experiences of LGBT migrants from Central and Eastern Europe in Scotland.
-In particular, we investigated the role of sexuality in decisions to migrate, LGBT migrants’ sense of belonging in home and host societies, and their social networks.
+- the Intimate Migrations project (as a Research Associate) funded by the ESRC and led by Dr Francesca Stella (2015-2017) looking at the experiences of LGBT migrants from Central and Eastern Europe in Scotland.
+In a wider perspective, this project focuses on the role of sexuality in decisions to migrate, LGBT migrants’ sense of belonging in home and host societies, and their social networks.

 - Migration and the city: migrant city-making